tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-06-26-frameworks.md

 Let’s take one I see a lot - the “jobs to be done” framework.
 I hear this referenced on almost every client project I work on in some context.
 But typically it’s the wrong framework because we’re not analyzing a complete jobs to be done analysis but instead we’re analyzing a specific user need or a functional UX.
 Yes you *could* use the JTBD framework here but it’s heavy handed.

 Secondly - it’s overly complex.
-The JTBD framework is nuanced, layered and comes with tons of theory.
-There’s a free 209 page PDF here for those that are interested in learning more about it: http://www.whencoffeeandkalecompete.com/
+The JTBD framework is nuanced, layered and comes with tons of theory{% include tufte-sn.html id="kale" content="There’s a free 209 page PDF here for those that are interested in learning more about the Jobs to be Done framework: <a hre='http://www.whencoffeeandkalecompete.com/'>whencoffeeandkalecompete.com</a>" %}.

 And, by the way, if you’re using an off-the-shelf framework like JTBD then you’re missing the chance to name your own framework.
 This dramatically reduces the influence you can have within an organization.

-The Power of Simple Frameworks
+## The Power of Simple Frameworks

 So if jobs-to-be-done is too complex, what’s a good simple framework?

 I’d propose that for most indie consultants and strategic independents the right complexity is a single idea or concept.
 Create the most reduced, simple, brain-dead framework that you can find and stick to it.